CongWang141/my_website/content/project/GARCH model/index.md

 - R
 categories:
 - Financial models
-excerpt: One fundamental assumptions for classic linear regression model is **homoskedasticity**, which mean the variance of the error term is constant.
+excerpt: One basic assumptions for classic linear regression model is **homoskedasticity**, which mean the variance of the error term is constant.
 But with financial data, we often observe time-varying variance namely **heteroskedasticity**.
 We know that a GMM model would be more suitable in such case.
 This might be the first time for most students countering such a concept.

 ---